 A Soft Swipe

-A soft application of white eyeshadow on the inner corners and underneath the bottom lashline allow white to be used tastefully with minimal effort.
-This look brightens the eye and allows the white to really shine through, as everything else is soft and light.
+A soft application of white eyeshadow on the inner corners and underneath the bottom lash line allow white to be used tastefully with minimal effort.
+This look brightens the eyes and allows the white to really shine through, as everything else is soft and light.

-Icy white is always a good idea when paired with a dramatic, dark lipstick.
+Icy white, like ColourPop's Super Shock Shadow ($6) in Tassel, is always a good idea when paired with a dramatic, dark lipstick.
 The shimmer of this white shadow reflects all the light it needs to, adding just enough sparkle in all the right places.
 A sheer wash of icy white shadow paired with lots of mascara and dark lipstick is perfectly executed.

 If you want the tiniest amount of white on your lids, turn it into an opalescent highlight that matches your cheeks.
 The slightest application of shadow gives the feel of a freshwater pearl: delicate and soft.

-You can certainly make a statement when you apply monochromatic white eyeshadow all over the top lid and underneath the bottom lashline.
-Monochromatic simply means that one color is used and stays consistent throughout, which is beautifully displayed here.
-Using a white cream eyeshadow with a touch of shimmer is a great way to re-create this look yourself.
+You can certainly make a statement when you apply monochromatic white eyeshadow all over your top lid and underneath your bottom lash line.
+Monochromatic simply means that one color is used consistently throughout, as beautifully displayed here.
+Using a white cream eyeshadow with a touch of shimmer is a great way to recreate this look yourself.

 This abstract-like swatch on the eyelid using white is a quick and easy way to rock the trend of white eyeshadow.
 Simply swatch a generous amount of shadow above the lashes, making the line as thick as you prefer (cream and powder textures will both work).
 Finish with plenty of mascara and be sure to fill in your eyebrows to complete the look.